 - reduced risk of chronic disease (such as type 2 diabetes and heart disease)

 - improved brain health

 Before beginning your exercise program

 Before you get started, it will help if you:

-- complete the adult pre-exercise screening tool at Fitness Australia (pdf)
+- complete the adult pre-exercise screening tool (pdf) from Fitness Australia

 - consult your doctor or allied health professional